Transfer Students

 FAFSA/Financial Aid

-Students may request a preliminary evaluation through email by sending transcripts and their intended major to transfer@ric.edu.
-You can also make an appointment with one of our transfer admissions counselors, Brian Stevens or Lucas Del Savio to learn more about the transfer admission process and how credits will transfer from another college or university.
+Students may request a preliminary evaluation via email by sending transcripts and intended major to transfer@ric.edu.
+You can also make an appointment with one of our transfer admissions counselors to learn more about the transfer admission process and how credits will transfer from another college or university.

-Rhode Island College representatives visit community college campuses regularly.
-Meet with your advising office to learn when RIC will be on your campus.
+Also, Rhode Island College representatives visit community college campuses regularly.
+Check out when RIC will be coming to you.

 Meet the RIC Transfer Counselors